hbctraining/Intro-to-ChIPseq-flipped/lessons/09_data_visualization.md

 * a **traditional site-inspection-based evaluation** using a genome viewer, or
 * the **exploration of  aggregated read density in selected regions** using profile plots and heatmaps.

-When applied and interpreted together, these approaches provide a valuable overall assessment of experimental success and data quality.
+When applied and interpreted together, these approaches provide a valuable overall assessment of experimental success and data quality, in addition to some biological insight.
 In this lesson, we will cover the latter of the qualitative approaches mentioned above.

 <p align="center">
 <img src="../img/chipseq_deeptoolsworkflow_sept2021.png" width="700">